Pneumococcal polysaccharide vaccine: Adults and children over two years of age

 The 23-valent vaccine (for example, Pneumovax 23) is effective against 23 different pneumococcal capsular types (serotypes 1, 2, 3, 4, 5, 6B, 7F, 8, 9N, 9V, 10A, 11A, 12F, 14, 15B, 17F, 18C, 19A, 19F, 20, 22F, 23F, and 33F), and so covers 90 percent of the types found in pneumococcal bloodstream infections.

 Young children

-Children under the age of two years fail to mount an adequate response to the 23-valent adult vaccine, and instead a 13-valent pneumococcal conjugated vaccine (PCV13; for example, Prevnar 13) is used instead.
-PCV13 replaced PCV7, adding six new serotypes to the vaccine.
+Children under the age of two years fail to mount an adequate response to the 23-valent adult vaccine, and instead a multi-valent pneumococcal conjugate vaccine (for example, PCV13: Prevnar 13 or PCV21: Capvaxive) is used instead.
+The first of these was the PCV7 (Prevnar 7), and in 2010, the PCV13 replaced the PCV7, adding six new serotypes to the vaccine.
 While this covers only thirteen strains out of more than ninety strains, these thirteen strains caused 80–90 percent of cases of severe pneumococcal disease in the U.S. before introduction of the vaccine, and it is considered to be nearly 100 percent effective against these strains.
+As of 2025, a 15-valent, and later 20-valent (PCV20: Prevnar 20) successors to the Prevnar 13 have been introduced, in addition to the introduction of an 21-valent vaccine (PCV21: Capvaxive) not directly derived from the Prevnar series..
+The PCV20 supersedes the PCV15, PCV13, and PCV7, but the PCV21 contains 11 serotypes not covered by the PCV20, and the distinct mechanism of the PPSV23 means it may be indicated in different circumstances than the conjugate vaccines.
+The PPSV23 additionally contains 2 serotypes not contained in the PCV20 but contained within the PCV21, and 2 serotypes contained within neither; the remaining 19 serotypes overlap the PCV20, notwithstanding the PCV21.